Custom Grid Editor (CG)¶

 Select Investigator |

-click here to retrieve the investigator management widget for selecting the data owner (userlevel 3 is required). |
+Click here to retrieve the investigator management widget. |

 Database/Local Disk |